 This won’t apply to too many individuals, but there are extremely high potential penalties involved, so it’s worth a quick read.

 If you don’t already know this, the IRS requires individuals and businesses with foreign assets above certain thresholds to report them every year.
-There is no corresponding tax calculation, it’s simply a reporting requirement.
+There is no corresponding tax calculation.
 But as I mentioned above, the penalties for failing to report these assets are oddly high; up to 50% of the account balance, in some cases.

 For more information about the reporting requirements, the IRS has a handy table comparing to two common reporting forms: Comparison of Form 8938 and FBAR Requirements.